 I really enjoy how lightweight this sketchbook is, even though it’s hardcover.
-The paper is slightly thinner than the Etchr and Strathmore but it still holds a fair bit of water.
+The paper is slightly thinner than the Strathmore but it still holds a fair bit of water.
 Overall I consider it to be a good “lower tier” 100% cotton sketchbook.
 Not GREAT but gets the job done.

 Stillman & Birn Sketchbook Review – Great for every day use